 Why attention matters and how you can train attention.

 The importance of attention and executive function skills cannot be overstated.
-They impact a child’s ability to focus and maintain self-control.
 One research study found that a child’s attention skills at age 4 correlate strongly with whether they graduated from college by age 25.
 The good news is that attention skills can be trained.
 When children improve attention skills, they do better in school and in life.

 The challenge in training attention skills is that attention cannot be observed directly, so we can measure attention only by observing the way it affects our information processing, learning, and memory.
 Many attempts at training attention focus on improving things like working memory.